Weather and closures

 Why didn't I get a phone call about the closure?

 When closures are limited to a single school or a small region, we use our School Messenger "robocall" system to call affected families and notify them about the closure.
-When all schools are closed, we use our regular communication tools for school closures that can get the word out quickly – the website, social media, television and radio stations and ASD-TV.
+When all schools are closed, we use our regular communication tools for school closures that can get the word out quickly – the website, social media, and local television and radio stations.
 We do not use the "robocall" system for districtwide closures because there simply isn't enough time in the morning for our system to make it through the thousands of calls needed to reach everyone.
 Parents should keep an eye on those sources whenever they hear about poor weather conditions being forecast.

 District closure information is distributed to a variety of sources.
 Check these for more details: